aalto-speech/moodle-mod_digitala/docs/manuals/user_roles.md

 </details>

-Also the editing mode on the course front page allows both editing and deleting the Digitala instance.
+Also the editing mode on the course front page allows both editing and deleting the Digitala activity.

 <details>
   <summary>Figure: Editing Digitala from course front page</summary>